-Anna-Mart van Wyk is a senior lecturer and chair of International Studies at Monash University’s South African campus, where she teaches courses on arms control and international security, diplomacy in international relations, and post-1945 world history.
-Presently, she is a public policy scholar at the Woodrow Wilson International Center for Scholars in Washington DC, and an Associate of the LSE Ideas Africa International Affairs Program.
-Her research, undertaken in multiple international archives, focuses on the political history of South Africa’s nuclear program.
-Her other research interests include United States-South African military and nuclear relations, and the Cold War in Southern Africa.
-Since earning her PhD in 2005 she has published numerous articles in the peer-edited journals Cold War History, South African Historical Journal and History Compass.
-She also contributed chapters to Cold War in Southern Africa: White power, black liberation (Routledge, 2009) and an edited volume on Uncovering the Sources of Nuclear Behavior: Historical Dimensions of Nuclear Proliferation (Georgetown University Press, forthcoming).
-She is the co-editor of a Critical Oral History Conference Series Volume on Southern Africa in the Cold War, post-1974 (WWICS, forthcoming).
-Her first book, on US-South African nuclear relations during the Cold War, is nearing completion.
+Anna-Mart van Wyk is an Associate Professor in the Department of Polictics and International Relations at the University of Johannesburg.
+She specialises in the history of South Africa’s nuclear program, teach a course on arms control and disarmament, and supervise a number of graduate students in related fields.
+Since earning her DPhil in 2005 she has published numerous articles in Historia, Cold War History, South African Historical Journal and History Compass.
+She contributed a chapter to Cold War in Southern Africa: White power, black liberation (Routledge, 2009) and is the co-editor of a Critical Oral History Conference Series Volume on Southern Africa in the Cold War, post-1974 (2013).
 She enjoys recognition as a rated researcher by the National Research Foundation of South Africa and is the recipient of the Monash South Africa Distinguished Researcher Award (2010).
+She is a partner in the Nuclear Proliferation International History Project; an Associate of the LSE Ideas Africa International Affairs Program; and a former Public Policy Scholar at the Woodrow Wilson International Center for Scholars.